markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Remap Tile

 Map every pixel to the closest palette color while preserving alpha and leaving magenta (255,0,255) transparent pixels untouched.

-### Clear Tile

-Remove tile sources from selected sectors (clears the `source` property).

-### Apply Tile

-*Shortcut: Alt + A*

-Assign the selected tile to the selected sectors.
-Param: *mode* = repeat or scale.
-This applies to floor or ceiling depending on the active HUD icon.

 ## Visual Code